 When asked what I look for in a prospective resident I often say “work ethic and eagerness to learn”.
 One should be dedicated to his/her craft, determined to succeed and devoted to patient care.
 I am looking for a resident who wants to make a difference, one who wants to teach and lead, one who wants to advance the profession, perhaps through academia or research.
 I often remind my residents that we are ever evolving and always learning.
 “If it doesn’t challenge you, it won’t change you.”

 Second year – $57,730

 Third year – $61,100

-- Conference and travel allowance $2000 and 5 days for each year beginning in the second year
+- Conference and travel allowance $2000/year and 5 days for each year

 - 3 Interview days in third year